dpshade/supernote-obsidian-plugin/README.md

    - "Export this Supernote note as PDF"
    - "Export this Supernote note as a markdown file attachment"

-### 🆕 Batch File Management
+### 🆕 Virtual Folder Integration

-#### Opening the Batch File Pane
+#### Accessing the Virtual Folder
-1. Use the command palette: `Ctrl/Cmd + Shift + P`
-2. Search for "Open Supernote Batch File Manager"
-3. The batch file pane will open in the right sidebar
+1. The "Supernote Device" folder appears in your file explorer sidebar
+2. Click to expand and browse your Supernote files
+3. No separate pane needed - everything is integrated into the file explorer

-#### Using the Batch File Pane
+#### Using the Virtual Folder
-1. **Navigation**: Use the up arrow to navigate to parent folders
+1. **Navigation**: Click on folders to navigate through your Supernote directory structure
-2. **File Selection**: Click checkboxes to select multiple files
+2. **File Selection**:
-3. **Selection Controls**:
-   - Use "Select All" to select all files in the current directory
+   - Click checkboxes to select multiple files
-   - Use "Clear" to deselect all files
+   - Use Ctrl/Cmd + click for individual selection
+   - Use Shift + click for range selection
+3. **Context Menus**: Right-click on files or folders for additional options
 4. **Batch Operations**:
+   - **Convert to PDF**: Convert selected files to PDF format
+   - **Convert to PNG**: Convert selected files to PNG images
-   - **Download Selected**: Download all selected files individually
+   - **Download Originals**: Download the original .note files
-   - **Create PDF**: Generate a single PDF containing all selected notes
-   - **Attach All**: Create a PDF and attach it to the current note

 #### Batch Operations Workflow
-1. Open the batch file pane
+1. Expand the "Supernote Device" folder in the file explorer
 2. Navigate to the folder containing your Supernote files
-3. Select the files you want to process using checkboxes
+3. Select files using checkboxes or multi-select
-4. Choose your desired operation:
+4. Right-click and choose your desired operation:
+   - **Convert to PDF**: Creates PDF files in your vault
-   - **Download**: Files are downloaded individually to your vault
+   - **Convert to PNG**: Creates PNG image files in your vault
-   - **PDF**: A single PDF is created with all selected notes as pages
-   - **Attach**: A PDF is created and automatically linked to your current note
+   - **Download Originals**: Downloads the original .note files

+### 🔧 Available Commands

+Use the command palette (`Ctrl/Cmd + Shift + P`) to access these Supernote commands:

+#### Connection Management
+- **Connect to Supernote Device**: Manually initiate connection to your Supernote
+- **Check Supernote Connection Status**: Display current connection state and any errors
+- **Refresh Supernote Virtual Folder**: Reload the file list from your device

+#### Virtual Folder Control
+- **Expand Supernote Virtual Folder**: Automatically expand the virtual folder in file explorer
+- **Clear Supernote File Selections**: Clear all selected files in the virtual folder
+- **Show Selected Supernote Files Count**: Display how many files are currently selected

+#### Settings & Configuration
+- **Open Supernote Plugin Settings**: Quickly access plugin configuration

+#### File Operations
+- **Upload the current file to a Supernote device**: Upload active file to Supernote
+- **Insert a Supernote screen mirroring image as attachment**: Capture and insert current screen
+- **Export this Supernote note as a markdown and PNG files as attachments**: Convert .note to markdown + images
+- **Export this Supernote note as PDF**: Convert .note to PDF
+- **Export this Supernote note as a markdown file attachment**: Convert .note to markdown only

 ## File Format Support